Overview of the Dangers of Annual Dog Vaccinations

-The core vaccines dogs and cats get are live vaccines.
-Core vaccines show an excellent correlation between the presence of antibody and protective immunity to a disease, and have a long DOI (Duration of Immunity).
+The core vaccines for dogs and cats are live attenuated vaccines.
+Core vaccines show an excellent correlation between the presence of antibody and protective immunity to a disease and have a long DOI (Duration of Immunity).

 "The present practice of marketing vaccinations for companion animals may constitute fraud by misrepresentation, fraud by silence and theft by deception"

 They should have added "and a threat to the life and wellbeing of your pet".
 That was over 12 years ago and still I see some of my client's vaccination certificates stamped with annual core vaccines.
 Where is the science that says dogs and cats need vaccinations regularly?
 There is none.

 Vaccinating annually is against the BVAs guidelines (British Veterinary Association) The biggest Vaccine supplier in the UK is Intervet.
 It would normally be their vaccines used when you visit your Vet.
 Intervet clearly state and have done for some time.
 The main core vaccines should not be more than once every three to four years.

 That is a fairly bold statement.
 It does not suggest that the Vets should decide for themselves when they should vaccinate.
 I will repeat.
 Should not be more than once every three to four years.
 The BVA (British Veterinary Association, whom I contacted, stated to me

 "The duration of immunity (DOI) for each medicine or product is different and veterinary surgeons must keep up to date with this information."
 In 2010 the Veterinary Medicines Directorate (VMD) wrote a letter to the two major veterinary publications Veterinary Record and Veterinary Times, explaining that recent trends in data mean that the DOIs for a number of common vaccinations (canine distemper, parvovirus, and adenovirus) are now three to four years.
 This is information that veterinary surgeons will be aware of and will be following."